heroku-examples/heroku-tdx25-minihack-instructions/README.md

     ```sh
     sf project deploy start --metadata Flow -o my-org
     ```
+    > The above command assumes you have already authenticated your org with the `sf` CLI using an alias of `my-org`.
+If this is not the case, use the `sf org login web --alias my-org` command to authenticate with this alias or your chosen alias.

     > Support for using Heroku applications directly with Agentforce is being rolled out to our service.
 This step will be removed once this is complete.